 The Colorado Oil and Public Safety Division regulates oil and gasoline in the State and requires that responsible parties report any release of more than 25 gallons of a regulated substance within 24 hours.
-State regulations, contained at Colorado Code of Regulations (CCR) 8-20.5 section 101 (Oil and Public Safety), define crude oil and natural gas condensates as regulated substances subject to these reporting requirements, but tanks associated with oil and gas production facilities are exempted.
-Relevant excerpts from CCR 8-20.5 section 101 include the following:
+State regulations define crude oil and natural gas condensates as regulated substances subject to these reporting requirements, but tanks associated with oil and gas production facilities are exempted.

+Relevant excerpts from CCR 8-20.5 section 101 (Oil and Public Safety regulations) include:

-- (13) "Regulated substance" means: (a) Any substance defined in section 101 (14) of CERCLA but not including any substance regulated as a hazardous waste under Subtitle (C) of RCRA; or (b) Petroleum, including crude oil, and any fraction thereof that is liquid at standard conditions of temperature and pressure (60F and 14.7 pounds per square inch absolute). - (14) "Release" means any spilling, leaking, emitting, discharging, escaping, leaching, or disposing of a regulated substance from an underground storage tank into groundwater, surface water, or subsurface soils. - (15) "Reportable quantities" means quantities of a released regulated substance which equal or exceed the reportable quantity under CERCLA, and petroleum products in quantities of 25 gallons or more. - (b) "Above-ground storage tank" does not include: - (I) A wastewater treatment tank system that is part of a wastewater treatment facility. - (II) Equipment or machinery that contains regulated substances for operational purposes. - (III) Farm and residential tanks. - (IV) Above-ground storage tanks located at natural gas pipeline facilities that are regulated under State or Federal natural gas pipeline acts. - (V) Above-ground storage tanks associated with natural gas liquids separation, gathering, and production. - (VI) Above-ground storage tanks associated with crude oil production, storage, and gathering. - (VII) Above-ground storage tanks at transportation-related facilities regulated by the Federal Department of Transportation. - (VIII) Above-ground storage tanks used to store heating oil for consumptive use on the premises where stored. - (IX) Above-ground storage tanks used to store flammable and combustible liquids at mining facilities and construction and earthmoving projects, including gravel pits, quarries, and borrow pits where, in the opinion of the director of the division of oil and public safety, tight control by the owner or contractor and isolation from other structures make it unnecessary to meet the requirements of this article. - (X) Any other above-ground tank excluded by regulation.
+(13) "Regulated substance" means: (a) Any substance defined in section 101 (14) of the Federal Comprehensive Environmental Response, Compensation, and Liability Act of 1980, as amended, but not including any substance regulated as a hazardous waste under Subtitle (C) of the Federal Resource Conservation and Recovery Act of 1976, as amended; or (b) Petroleum, including crude oil, and any fraction thereof that is liquid at standard conditions of temperature and pressure (60 degrees Fahrenheit and 14.7 pounds per square inch absolute).

+- (14) "Release" means any spilling, leaking, emitting, discharging, escaping, leaching, or disposing of a regulated substance from an underground storage tank into groundwater, surface water, or subsurface soils. - (15) "Reportable quantities" means quantities of a released regulated substance which equal or exceed the reportable quantity under the Federal "Comprehensive Environmental Response, Compensation, and Liability Act of 1980," as amended, and petroleum products in quantities of 25 gallons or more. - (b) "Above-ground storage tank" does not include: - (I) A wastewater treatment tank system that is part of a wastewater treatment facility. - (II) Equipment or machinery that contains regulated substances for operational purposes. - (III) Farm and residential tanks. - (IV) Above-ground storage tanks located at natural gas pipeline facilities that are regulated under State or Federal natural gas pipeline acts. - (V) Above-ground storage tanks associated with natural gas liquids separation, gathering, and production. - (VI) Above-ground storage tanks associated with crude oil production, storage, and gathering. - (VII) Above-ground storage tanks at transportation-related facilities regulated by the Federal Department of Transportation. - (VIII) Above-ground storage tanks used to store heating oil for consumptive use on the premises where stored. - (IX) Above-ground storage tanks used to store flammable and combustible liquids at mining facilities and construction and earthmoving projects, including gravel pits, quarries, and borrow pits where, in the opinion of the director of the division of oil and public safety, tight control by the owner or contractor and isolation from other structures make it unnecessary to meet the requirements of this article.

+(X) Any other above-ground tank excluded by regulation.

 Potential regulated releases could be from tanker trucks, onsite tanks, or evaporation ponds.
-The average condensate tanks at the wellheads are typically 300 barrels per wellhead, and produced water tanks are generally between 200 and 300 barrels per wellhead.
+The average condensate tanks at the wellheads are typically 300 barrels per wellhead, and produced water tanks are generally between 200 or 300 barrels per wellhead.
 Transport trucks range in capacity from 60 to 120 barrels.
 Produced water typically contains about 10 percent condensate.
-Therefore, tankers and ponds can contain more than 25 gallons of natural gas condensate at any given time.
+The tankers and/or ponds can contain more than 25 gallons of natural gas condensate at any given time.
 As stated above, BLM requires reporting of brine releases that exceed 100 barrels.